dsamard/git-task/README.md

 # git-task
 [![asciicast](https://asciinema.org/a/130906.png)](https://asciinema.org/a/130906)

-Recently I've learned about [keeping TODOs in git](https://coderwall.com/p/r2g2rq/keep-todos-in-git) which, I thought, was a good idea.

-I need to write branch specific tasks so I know what's next todo (specially when I need to switch between branches).
-I've found that empty git commits are not so practical.

-That was the moment when I realized that I need a tool, which can allow me to organize *my* tasks for given feature branch.
+It's quite common for me to plan next commits.
+I've been looking for some suitable solution which could help me manage the things I want to do.

+But not a todo app.
+Something that is integrated with git.
+First I've tried to use mashup of `git config` and bash prompt.
+Later I've found about [adding empty TODO commits](https://coderwall.com/p/r2g2rq/keep-todos-in-git).
+I've tried using [twig](https://github.com/rondevera/twig).
+Yet none of those solutions suite my needs.

+So I've created my own.

 # Wait, another todo manager?

-Well, not exactly.
-I like to plan next steps.
-For me it's quite common to **plan next commits**.
+Well, yes and no. Yes, it stores a list of todos.
+No, they're not *just* todos.
+Those are my **future commits**.

-This tool allows me to plan my next commits, and later use them as my actual [commit subjects](https://chris.beams.io/posts/git-commit/#imperative).
+`git-task` allows to define such commits, and later use them during actual commit.

-During commit `git-task` will prepare commit message.
-All that needs to be done is uncommenting the line with commit which I want to create.
-After that task will be marked as finished.

 [![asciicast](https://asciinema.org/a/130907.png)](https://asciinema.org/a/130907)

+Idea is simple.
+Define future commits (aka tasks), pick one and start working.
+When finished type `git commit`.
+`git-task` will generate commit message for you - simply pick one of tasks, uncomment it and save the message.
+Task will be automatically marked as finished.

+**Protip**: I try to name my commits using [imperative mood](https://chris.beams.io/posts/git-commit/#imperative).
+It's also quite useful for defining a task so it's a win-win :)

 # How does it work?